On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my PhD advisor, Antonio Lei, for suggesting this topic to me and for all the helpful discussions, patience, support, and encouragement he provided throughout the completion of this article.
 I would also like to thank Chris Williams for the useful discussions about \cite{CW} and for the clarifications regarding the locally symmetric spaces associated with Bianchi modular forms.
+Finally, I would like to thank the anonymous referee for their valuable comments and suggestions, which greatly helped in improving the exposition.

 [title={References}]